MISCONCEPTION #1: HANDLE PAPER ONCE

 This is unrealistic and adds unnecessary pressure when handling papers.
-Focus on only letting the papers you need into your office; place them in one of these trays until you’re ready to decide where they go:
+Focus on only letting the papers you need into your office and place them in one of two trays until you’re ready to decide where they go:

-Tip: use smaller-size trays so your piles stay manageable
+Tip: use smaller trays so your piles stay manageable

-Some people work better with visual reminders and need to see the folders, files, and papers of current projects.
-If you function better this way – don’t worry about having a clear desk.
+Some people work better with visual reminders and need to see the folders and papers of current projects.
+If you function better this way - don’t worry about having a clear desk.

 Do make an effort to keep reference documents and non-current papers in a filing system that makes it easy for you to find them when needed.

 Some people are fortunate enough to be neat and organized, but the two can be very independent of each other.
-While you might have neat piles and orderly shelves, you may still not be able to find what you need when you need it.
+While you may have neat piles and orderly shelves, you still might not be able to find what you need when you need it.